 Reminiscing on the rollercoaster that is reality television, I came to a shocking realisation- none of the shows I watched as a teenager still exist.
 I have fond memories of nights on the lounge with my family, singing along to Australian Idol or laughing at the ‘crazies’ in the Big Brother house.
 These have been replaced instead with a myriad of cooking and renovation challenges, or new format Idol substitutes.

 Arguably one of the most popular and far-reaching reality programs of the mid-2000s was the weight-loss competition known as The Biggest Loser.
-The Biggest Loser originated in the United States in 2004, soon spreading across the globe.
+The Biggest Loser originated in the United States in 2004, and soon spread across the globe.
 At the height of the program’s international success, the format was adopted by more thirty-five nations, with an Australian version airing in 2006.
-Whilst a ‘new-look’ version of the program is now showing, ratings seem to indicate this will be short lived.
+The Australian series has since been cancelled, and whilst a ‘new-look’ version of the program is now showing, ratings seem to indicate this will be short lived.